JavierGalindo91/NYC-Collisions/data pipelines/Ingestion Pipelines/Ingestion Pipeline Description.md

 You can find the scripts for these Data Ingestion Pipelines [here](https://github.com/JavierGalindo91/NYC-Collisions/tree/main/data%20pipelines/Ingestion%20Pipelines).

 ## MASS UPLOAD DATA INGESTION PIPELINE
-As stated in the previous season, a mass upload is done when setting up the application.
+As stated in the previous section, we implement a mass upload when setting up the application.
 We will then deploy this application via Docker in a different tutorial.

 We will go over two different methods to download the datasets from the sources above:
 -	**Brute Force Method**: _retrieves data from API sequentially._